 The people who grow this coffee on often very small farms are small holder members of an association that partners with a privately owned wet mill and washing station.
 The owner’s name is Isreal Degfa and the site is managed by Lema G. and Meskel.

-The washing station is owned by Israel Degfa.
-The site managers are Lema G and Meskel.
 The site is Organic, RFA and UTZ certified, and they use river water for the washing.

-107,46kr pr kg
+70,00 kr pr kg

 Medium to light (ideal for filter brewing or very vibrant espresso)

 We taste 80% dark chocolate and stone fruit, specifically nectarine, along with some creamy & bitter walnut.

 Peaches & cream, in the way only an Ethiopian coffee can bring you all of the peaches and cream.
 Jasmine flowers and intricate bitters that stimulate your senses to finish it off.
 We’ve immensely enjoyed coffee from the Boji wet mill in the Kochere region on multiple occasions and are thrilled to bring it back for another run.

 It’s calm with a lovely lightly bitter black tea aftertaste, has a grounded structure, and it doesn’t have that super typical natural funkiness (though definitely still a natural).
 There's fruit as you'd expect: papaya and lime.
 We're happy to share this easy drinking coffee as we roll into summertime.